Bahá'í Library Online

 1. As early browsers did not render Unicode or full diacritics (e.g., macrons, sub- and super-dots) without implementation of custom fonts, there was precedent for leaving off at least some diacritics.

 2. Another reason is simple practicality: I do not have the time to include the commands for diacritics.
-While text-to-html converters will add the html syntax for accents automatically, I do a great deal of editing manually, and adding accents would require more time than I have available.
+While text-to-html converters will add the html syntax for accents automatically, I do all HTML-formatting editing manually, and adding accents would require more time than is available.

 3. In the 1990s, many search engines did not support the input of accents in search requests, and occasionally will not return results accordingly: e.g., were one to search for "Bahá'í," then words spelled as "Bahá'í" will not always be found by the search request.
 As internet users are more likely to input search requests without accents, practicality suggested that they be left off of files here.